 Please note – we will offer A Level German provided we recruit sufficient numbers on the course.

 You will be evaluated on a listening assessment based on a recording featuring German speakers and a reading assessment on a variety of text types and genres.
 You will also learn how to translate an unseen passage from German to English and in reverse.
 You will study texts like Die Entdeckung der Currywurst (1993) and films such as Die Welle (2008) or Sophie Scholl – Die letzten Tage (2005).
 Spoken assessment will be on previously studied themes such as social issues and trends, aspects of political and artistic culture of Germany and related countries, together with an independent study.

 The communication skills of listening and responding in German, and reading and writing in German will all be practised, developed and tested during the course.
 Due to the nature of language learning, you must be prepared to put in a significant amount of private study to consolidate and practise these skills.
 This would ideally double the amount of time spent in class and includes practice work in grammar and learning a wide vocabulary.

 There are three papers at the end of the course:

-Universities value language skills highly but there is no universal entry requirement that students must have studied a modern foreign language at GCSE or equivalent.
+Universities very much value language skills but there is no universal entry requirement that students must have studied a modern foreign language at GCSE or equivalent.
 However, there are, of course, specific requirements for studies at degree level which include languages, so we strongly encourage students to check universities’ websites for details of these.

-Speaking exams, which are recorded and externally marked, take place in May, and the listening, reading and writing components take place as part of the A level exams cycle in June.
+Speaking exams, which are recorded and externally marked, take place in May, and the listening, reading and writing components take place as part of the A Level exams cycle in June.